hashicorp/vagrant/website/docs/source/v2/docker/basics.html.md

 You don't have to use the Docker-specific configurations to do this.
 This helps keep your Vagrantfile similar to how it has always looked.

+Private and public networks are not currently supported.

 ## Host VM

 On systems that can't run Linux containers natively, such as Mac OS X